danishkhan0510/Recommender-Systems/README.md

 There are many advantages and disadvantages of collaborative filtering.
 **Advantages**
-1. We don't need domain knowledge because the embeddings are automatically learned.
+* We don't need domain knowledge because the embeddings are automatically learned.
-2. The model can help users discover new interests.
+* The model can help users discover new interests.
 In isolation, the ML system may not know the user is interested in a given item, but the model might still recommend it because similar users are interested in that item.
-3.To some extent, the system needs only the feedback matrix to train a matrix factorization model.
+* To some extent, the system needs only the feedback matrix to train a matrix factorization model.
 In particular, the system doesn't need contextual features.
 In practice, this can be used as one of multiple candidate generators.
 **Disadvantages**
-1. Cold-Start Problem.
+* Cold-Start Problem.
-2. Difficult to recommend newer products(maybe recently launched or very less reviews available).
+* Difficult to recommend newer products(maybe recently launched or very less reviews available).